Kosovo independence precedent: Armenia, Azerbaijan, Artsakh

 Armenia's Deputy Parliament Speaker Vahan Hovhannisyan has said Kosovo's independence will influence the settlement of the dispute over Artsakh Republic.
 Foreign Minister Vardan Oskanyan declared at the UN General Assembly session in October 2007 that the Armenian side “does not understand and cannot accept the reverse logic that Kosovo was given independence and that another nation cannot obtain self-determination."
 Before being elected president, Armenian prime-minister Serzh Sargsyan said Kosovo was not a precedent for Karabakh.
 He underlined that Nagorno-Karabakh has been independent for the past 17 years.
 However, former President of Armenia Robert Kocharyan said "The Kosovo precedent is too important for Armenia.
 Certainly, this will have a positive influence for recognition of independence of Nagorno Karabakh Republic".

 An Azerbaijan Foreign Ministry spokesman has said of Kosovo: "We view this illegal act as being in contradiction with international law."

 Following a skirmish between Armenian military forces in Nagorno-Karabakh and Azerbaijan forces which left 4 Azeri and 12 Armenian soldiers dead, Azerbaijan said it was sparked by international recognition of Kosovo.
-US State Department Spokesman Tom Casey rejected the comparison stating "Kosovo is not a precedent and should [not] be seen as a precedent for any other place out there in the world.
+US State Department Spokesman Tom Casey rejected the comparison stating "'[Kosovo's] status was managed under a specific U.N.
+Security Council resolution, with an understanding in that resolution that final status was something that was going to be decided by the international community at an appropriate time," Casey said, adding "Kosovo is not a precedent and should [not] be seen as a precedent for any other place out there in the world.
 It certainly isn't a precedent for Nagorno-Karabakh."